scmata/first-hugo-site/content/posts/AI-belief.md

 AI can't believe in things.
 It can't wrestle with a topic.

+AI has no conception of growth/learning more and god etc./progress

 what does it mean to live a good life? what is good? does god exist?

 simon sinek-getting to conclusion is not the answer